d4rkc0d3r/d4rkAvatarOptimizer/README.md

 Shows all textures that got crunch compressed.
 Crunch compressed textures can't be merged into Texture2DArrays and as such can prevent materials from being merged.
 ### NonBC5 Normal Maps
 Shows all textures that are used as normal maps but don't use the BC5 compression format.
 BC5 normal maps have higher quality than DXT5 & BC7 normal maps while using the same amount of VRAM.
+### Unmergable NaNimation by Animations
+Shows all meshes that can't be merged with NaNimation toggles because they are missing either the on or off animation in a layer.
+This usually happens when using a WD ON workflow.
+In that case switching to a WD OFF workflow is recommended as it allows for more optimizations.
 ### Locked in Materials
 Shows all materials that have a "lock in" or "bake" feature enabled which the optimizer detected.
 If you want to merge these materials you need to disable the "lock in" or "bake" feature.
 The optimizer might not detect all forms of "lock in" or "bake" so you might need to check some materials manually.